maxcountryman/st/README.md

 Fast and simple statistics on the command line.

 `st` is a dead-simple tool for displaying simple statistics.
-It's a simplified port of the epnonymous Perl program and a faster, more light weight implementation of the Go variants.
+It's a simplified port of the eponymous Perl program and a faster, more light weight implementation of the Go variants.

 Why another command line stats tool?